 This summary briefly accounts for the main aspects of the Academy’s activities, which I would recommend to you.
 Please allow me to say that those of you who will choose to participate in our programmes will have the opportunity to discover a unique environment, the City of The Hague, known as the World’s capital of international law.
 The city is indeed the seat of new international courts and tribunals that have been added to their forerunners, the Permanent Court of Arbitration and the Permanent Court of International Justice, which was later succeeded by the International Court of Justice.
 Numerous important international organisations, institutes, foundations and associations, operating in the various areas of international law, have been created in The Hague in recent years.

-Finally, welcome to the Netherlands, particularly to those who do not yet know this country, where the art of living has become a system, where peace and democracy are cardinal virtues, and where the architecture of the buildings and the wealth of the museums have extended until the present day the “Golden Age” of a nation whose traditions of hospitality and tolerance will be obvious for you.
+Finally, taking part in our programmes will be the occasion for you to discover or to return to the Netherlands, a country where the art of living has become a system, where peace and democracy are cardinal virtues, and where the architecture of the buildings and wealth of the museums have extended until the present day the “Golden Age” of a nation whose traditions of hospitality and tolerance will be obvious for you.